 Litigation Costs

-There are differing opinions regarding the impact of litigation on homeowners premiums.
+Views on the potential impact of litigation on homeowners premiums vary, and public data may be limited in its ability to isolate that impact.

-Over the past decade, claims costs have escalated due to various legal and societal shifts, contributing to broader cost pressures in the insurance system.
-According to recent surveys from the Independent Insurance Agents & Brokers of America (Big I) and the Insurance Information Institute (III), in partnership with Munich Reinsurance America, excessive litigation is estimated to add more than $6,000 annually to insurance premiums for a typical family of four.
+IAT Insurance Group has noted that, over the past decade, claims costs have escalated due to various legal and societal shifts, contributing to broader cost pressures in the insurance system.
+According to recent surveys from the Independent Insurance Agents & Brokers of America (Big I) and the Insurance Information Institute (III), in partnership with Munich Reinsurance America, “excessive litigation” is estimated to add more than $6,000 annually to insurance premiums for a typical family of four.